 The selection viewer shows not only a formant's frequency but also its bandwidth as a vertical line.
 This will give you a better impression of the analysis results because well defined formants have small bandwidths and, therefore, show short vertical lines.

 When you start to edit a new FormantPath object, the formants in the path are set equal to the formants of the default analysis.
 This guarantees that there always is a path at the start.
-The path is indicated by the fat read line in the upper part of the spectrogram.
+The ceiling of this path is indicated by the fat red line in the upper part of the spectrogram.
 If you click in one of the rectangles in the selection viewer the values of the formant frequencies (and bandwidths) in the selected part on the left are replaced by the values present in the rectangle and the fat red line will indicate the new ceiling.
 The colour of the clicked rectangle on the right will also change.